Closed for the 2022 season.

 Easy-peasy.
-It’s just an easy drive along Hwy 1.
-Our fields are located right off the highway, in Chilliwack BC.
-Take exit 109 (Yale Road West exit) and proceed to 41310 Yale Road.
+It’s just an easy drive along Highway 1.
+Our fields are located right off the highway, in Chilliwack, BC.
+Take exit 109 (Yale Road West exit) and proceed to 41310 Royalwood Drive.
 See our Getting Here page for detailed directions.

-There’s also an alternate access via Exit 116 and return via Yale Rd West.
-For driveway access onto the fields, take Royalwood Ave.
+There’s also an alternate access via Exit 116 and return via Yale Road West.
+For driveway access onto the fields, take Royalwood Drive.